-The CIS is a part of the Interdisciplinary and General Studies (IGS) Faculty, in company with well-established interdisciplinary programs such as Women’s Studies, Environmental Studies, Africa and the Americas, and Asian Studies.
+The CIS is a part of the Interdisciplinary and General Studies (IGS) Faculty, in company with well-established interdisciplinary programs such as Gender and Sexuality Studies, Race and Ethnic Studies, Environmental Studies, Africa and the Americas, and Asian Studies.
 Unlike those programs, the CIS has no set curriculum or subject matter.
 Instead its primary role is to provide administrative and pedagogical structure for students who choose to design individual majors.
 The CIS supports and evaluates student proposals for individual majors, and certifies the successful completion of approved majors..

 Relying on and encouraging student initiative, the CIS allows the college to be open to emerging areas of interdisciplinary and integrative studies.
 Under the auspices of the CIS, students can undertake curricular experiments that might give rise to the next generation of fruitful interdisciplinary programs.
 What we learn from successful individual majors may ultimately suggest future concentrations, clusters of general education courses, or even interdisciplinary programs.